twitu/git-scores/README.md

 To stop the services:

-    $ docker compose-stop
+    $ docker-compose stop

 To kill the services:

-    CTRL + C and then $ docker compose-down
+    CTRL + C and then $ docker-compose down